Although the decision to accept credit cards and debit cards might be an easy one for small businesses, choosing the right processor isn't as simple.

 "You aren't going to find anyone that is really going be bending over backwards to make sure that you, the merchant, have the best value," Hinke said.
 "You have to be prepared, you have to have the right attitude and you have to negotiate that rate to get the fair price you deserve."

-Editor's Note: Buying a business phone system?
+Editor's Note: Considering buying a credit card processor?
 Fill out this form to hear from a variety of vendors for free:

 This story originally published on BusinessNewsDaily.